chrisdhalstead/horizon-physical-machines/README.md

   - Prevent a user from being assigned two machines in a pool
   - Fix some API queries that sometimes caused 400 errors
   - Other UI fixes
+- 1.3 - March 17, 2020
+  - Fix when usernames are similar (ex chalstead and chalstead-adm) - before it would grab the first one that matched (chalstead in this case) causing issues
+  - Cache 2000 domain users to speed up entitlement
+    - 2000 is the maximum that can be returned.
+The 7.12 REST API may be able to return more - looking into that as a option
+  - Persist connection server name, username and domain name in the registry
+  - Adding more log entries
+  - Optimized adding machines and entitlements
+  - UI Fixes
+  - Hit Pool Details dialog as results were inconsistent across versions of Horizon

 #### Overview

-This app is used to quickly add physical machines that have a Horizon client installed and registered to a connection server to a manual pool and entitle the desktop and pool.
+This app is used to quickly add physical machines that have a Horizon agent installed and registered to a connection server to a manual pool and entitle the desktop and pool.
 The app reads from a .csv file and checks to see if the specific machine is available and if so it adds it to the selected pool.
 The app can be used to create a manual pool to use with unregistered machines.

+if you are processing many machines, it would be recommended to setup a dedicated connection server in the pod if you can to run these processes against so other servers are not affected.

 #### Features